On this page:

 The charges will be dismissed.
 No record will be kept of the charge and any fingerprints or photographs of your child will be destroyed on request.

 Note: A Working With Children Check is a prerequisite for anyone in child-related work, including volunteers.
-Such a check may reveal records of old offences charged or proven whilst a juvenile.
-If a working with children check is carried out, all matters (including non-convictions and dismissed charges) are disclosed by Police to the Commission for Children and Young People.
+Such a check may reveal records of old offences charged or proven whilst that person was a young person.
+If a Working With Children Check is carried out, all matters (including non-convictions and dismissed charges) are disclosed by Police to the Commission for Children and Young People.
 The Child Protection (Working with Children) Act 2012, authorises the disclosure of this information for a specific purpose i.e. child protection.
 More information is available from the

 NSW Commission for Children and Young People.